Personalized care for gynecologic cancers

 Who is on my cancer care team?

 Hearing the word cancer comes with a lot of thoughts and emotions, and we’re ready to support you.
 You'll meet with your doctor to discuss your diagnosis and your care options.
-Your care team may include:
+At Ascension St. Vincent’s, your care team may include:

 - Medical oncologist